merdok/homebridge-webos-tv/README.md

 # homebridge-webos-tv

-`homebridge-webos-tv` is a plugin for Homebridge which allows you to control your webOS TV!
+`homebridge-webos-tv` is a plugin for Homebridge which allows you to control your LG webOS TV from your Home app!
 It should work with all TVs that support webOS2 and newer.
-The idea is that the TV should be controlled completely from the native HomeKit iOS app and Siri, that is why volume appears as a light bulb or external input as a switch.
+If you are already running a TV with native Homekit integration then you can still use this plugin to add even more features and functionality to your TV.

 ### Features
 * HomeKit TV integration